-- During the Professional Semester: EDU 450 (2), 470 (10). - Complete all Professional Education Program requirements.
+- During the Professional Semester: EDU 450 (2), 470 (10), or 473 (4) and 474 (6). - Complete all Professional Education Program requirements.
 See School of Education section of catalog.

 Note: A grade of "D" is not acceptable for licensure in a major course or in a professional education course.
 Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements an be permitted to enter pre-student teaching.